A true Japanese experience through architecture

 The naka niwa, a larger courtyard garden with a bridge connecting the building’s east and west wings on the lobby level, not only integrates architecture and nature but helps the hotel acquire its vitality.
 As our garden designer Marc Peter Keane puts it, it allows the whole space to be imbued with ki, or life-energy.
 The concept of the garden and bridge initiated on the first floor continues all the way up through the building, culminating in the roof garden and gives the overall project a contemplative unity between architecture and landscape.
 (See more on Gardens)

-Geoffrey P. Moussas of Design 1st is a New York-born, MIT-trained and Kyoto-based architect who has lived in Japan since 1994.
+Geoffrey P. Moussas of http://www.design1st.net is a New York-born, MIT-trained and Kyoto-based architect who has lived in Japan since 1994.
 Apart from designing Genji Kyoto and private homes, he restored or redesigned some 40 traditional Japanese structures such as machiya townhouses, restaurants, tearooms, kura (storehouses) and temples, including a 400-year Buddhist temple in with the addition of an ossuary.
 His work has been featured in Financial Times, Casa Brutus, CNN and NHK amongst others, and exhibited in Kiyomizu Temple and Nijo Castle.
 He lectured in institutes including Kyoto University, Waseda University and Kansai University.
 He wrote a book titled Engawa no Shisou (Philosophy of the Veranda).